Factbox - Candidates in Britain's snap election: comings and goings

-Britain's election on June 8 will see some prominent lawmakers stand down, while others are hoping to return.
+Britain's election on June 8 will mark the departure of some prominent lawmakers, while others are hoping to return.

 STEPPING DOWN